May wine: Ingredients

 The Council of the European Communities legally defines Maiwein as:

 [A]n aromatized drink obtained from wine with added Asperula odorata [Galium odoratum] plants or extracts thereof so as to ensure a predominant taste of Asperula odorata.

-To make a punch (Maibowle, May punch) ingredients such as brandy, sparkling wine (or carbonated water) and sugar may also be added to Maywein.
+To make a punch (Maibowle, May punch) ingredients such as brandy, sparkling wine (or carbonated water) and sugar may also be added to May wine.

 Since strawberries are in season at that time of year, they are often floated in the drink.

 Production

 A variation might include strawberry flavoring or fermentation techniques to make it lightly sparkling.
 Commercial May wine produced in Germany has been made with artificial flavoring and coloring agents since the 1980s.

-Maywein is produced in German cultural regions of the United States such as Frankenmuth, Michigan.
+May wine is produced in German cultural regions of the United States such as Frankenmuth, Michigan.